vguada/FindBounce/README.md

 After installing the paclet, load it in the Mathematica session with `Needs`.
 To access the documentation, open the notebook interface help viewer and search for "FindBounce".
+The first time after package installation, sometimes Mathematica needs to be restarted to update the documentation search index.

 ```mathematica
 Needs["FindBounce`"]